 Wolverine guards have countered size with speed throughout the month of March.
 Jaelin Llewellyn has become the primary facilitator, averaging eight assists over his last four appearances.
 His ability to penetrate the Arizona zone will dictate whether Michigan shooters find open looks from the corners.
 Arizona defenders have shown a tendency to over-rotate when ball movement exceeds three passes.
 Exploiting this defensive lapse is the core of the Michigan scouting report.
 Success depends on the execution of a high-screen offense that has been refined specifically for this matchup.

+The Fighting Illini and the Huskies face off tonight for the first championship berth.
 National interest in the Arizona roster centers on their international recruiting pipeline, which has produced three starters this season.
 This recruitment strategy has drawn scrutiny from traditionalists who prefer domestic developmental models.
 Arizona officials have defended their global approach, citing the increased sophistication of European and African youth academies.
 Results on the court validate the methodology.
 No team in the current field possesses the lateral quickness of the Arizona starting five.